 The ideation phase is all about surfacing insights by understanding customer motivations and uncovering pain points and frictions in their journey.
 Everything should start with what the customer needs — it sounds simple, but the temptation is often to start with your product, thinking about features and functionality, rather than establishing the problems to solve that would be most valuable to the end user.

-We use the Jobs to be Done methodology to identify user needs and areas of focus.
+We use the Jobs to be Done methodology to identify user needs and areas of focus for our ideation workshops.
 It’s a good way to keep the team focused on the customer experience when you start to generate ideas.
 There are a whole range of idea generation techniques that can be used — expect to go through a decent amount of sharpies and post-it notes — and it’s important not to limit ideas at this stage.
 Start big, bold and broad, and then you can edit and narrow your focus as you go.

 The biggest technology red herrings are the ones that are not founded upon problem solving for users.
 If you have adopted a system or a capability that isn't born out of a need of your customers or your business, it's probably just a bad investment.